 - Intensive training program for urban youth in Tokyo and Singapore on concepts and tools

-- Internship at field projects for practical application
+- Internship at field projects from Component 1 for practical application

 Component 3: Communication to broader audience